Surfing

 Few waves inspire as much shock and awe as Nazaré Praia do Norte.
 The jewel in Portuguese surfing's crown regularly serves up 100-foot (30.8m) walls of water each northern winter, surfers hitting speeds of up to 80kph and knowing that a mistake could see them hit the water with an impact comparable to a car crash.

-While most surfers approach the waves of Nazaré with the abundance of caution you'd expect, Kai Lenny, widely regarded as the most well-rounded waterman in the world, treats the sand bottom peaks as his own personal terrain park, landing numerous flips and spins when strapped in and towing into enormous swells.
+While most surfers approach the waves of Nazaré with the abundance of caution you'd expect, Kai Lenny, widely regarded as the most well-rounded waterman in the world, treats the sand bottom peaks as his own personal terrain park.
+He lands numerous flips and spins when strapped in and towing into enormous swells.

 “For me, it’s like the ocean is a battery pack,” says Lenny.
 “I get energy from being in the water, and when I’m not, I don’t have that same spark.
 The light in my eye dims, maybe.
 I think for my soul itself, there’s no better feeling than riding a wave.”

-Lenny has won competitions in every form of ocean board sport from tow surfing to windsurfing to long-distance standup paddling, and his life is so unique that it has inspired Red Bull TV's long running "Life of Kai" documentary series.
+Lenny has won competitions in every form of ocean board sport, from tow surfing to windsurfing to long-distance standup paddling.
+His life is so unique that it inspired Red Bull TV's "Life of Kai" documentary series.

-Lenny does not own the record for the biggest wave ever ridden, the Holy Grail for hard-charging watermen and women who are recognized annually at the Red Bull Big Wave Awards – surfers like Justine Dupont, Lucas Chianca, Ian Walsh and Grant 'Twiggy' Baker.
+Lenny does not yet own the record for the biggest wave ever surfed.
+But he’s considered to be part of the Holy Grail for hard-charging watermen and women who are recognized annually at the Red Bull Big Wave Awards – surfers like Justine Dupont, Lucas Chianca, Ian Walsh and Grant 'Twiggy' Baker.

-If Lenny is to etch his name at the top of big wave surfing's most prestigious honor roll, the 10 waves below are the ones he needs to supersede.
-It would be a brave person who'd bet against Lenny, or Nazaré.
+If Lenny is to etch his name at the top of big wave surfing's most prestigious honor roll, the 11 waves below are the ones he needs to supersede.
+It would be a brave person who'd bet against Lenny or Nazaré.

 01